abhinavabcd/AllSparkRT/README.md

-InstaKnow server:-   Scalable realtime messaging service.
+InstaKnow server:-   Scalable realtime messaging reouter , where every message has a src and dest id's set and this server reads messages and routes them appropriately to relevant connections.

 #Core concepts:
 1. Node: Every server , device on the network  is a node , which must have an unique node id.
 2. Connection:  represents from_node_id  , to_node_id , which is basically edge on the graph.
-Each of these edge/connections is addressable by connection_id.
+Each of these edge/connections is addressable by connection_id and has a send queue , where the messages to be sent are put into.
 3. You can create connections to nodes if they have addresses.
 4:  Client: client can have multiple nodes.
 Just like you have a computer, mobile , etc .
 5. Session: basically a group of nodes together are inside a session.